-Content marketing isn’t a new concept anymore; most of my readers will have at least a basic understanding about the concept.
-If fact, I consider it to be very much a mainstream marketing technique at this point.
+Content marketing isn’t a new concept anymore; most of my readers will have at least a basic understanding of the concept.
+In fact, I consider it to be very much a mainstream marketing technique at this point.
 But a good number of senior executives and startup entrepreneurs still view it as ” too expensive”; at least in terms of executive and staff time consumed.
-Frankly, if your content marketing strategy is poor or you just “don’t knowing what you’re doing”, it can certainly be a huge waste of precious time.
+Frankly, if your content marketing strategy is poor or you just “don’t know what you’re doing”, it can certainly be a huge waste of precious time.
 This is especially true if your company is a resource-constrained hardware or software startup.
 Others complain that they don’t know what to write about, or express concern about who will do the writing.
-On the surface these objections may seem reasonable, but we’ll discuss how you can easily overcome them below.
+On the surface, these objections may seem reasonable, but we’ll discuss how you can easily overcome them below.

-First we’ll discuss overcoming common internal objections to committing to content marketing.
+First, we’ll discuss overcoming common internal objections to committing to content marketing.
 Then we’ll outline the MANY benefits of content marketing, which may have not been fully understood by those reluctant to commit to this marketing method.

 OVERCOMING INTERNAL OBJECTIONS TO A CONTENT MARKETING STRATEGY

-Objection #1: Content marketing is too time consuming
+Objection #1: Content marketing is too time-consuming

 Time is what many tech executives – especially senior execs in large tech companies as well as those heading up software and hardware startups – just don’t think that they have to spare.
 Make no mistake about it, time is a crucial, scarce commodity in these business scenarios.